Martin-Jung/Training_Materials/SpatialDataAnalysis_withR/packages.md

 install.packages('tmap') # For thematic map visualizations
 ```

-If one or two of the package installations fail, then copy the error code and search for it using your search engine of choice.
+If one or two of the package installations fail, then copy the error description and search for it using your search engine of choice.